Adoption

 Some of the activities that must be completed during the home study process are as follows:

-Once all activities are completed successfully, the agency will approve your home study.
+Once all activities are completed successfully, the agency will make the determination on potential approval for home study.

 Unlike foster parents, adoptive parents are not licensed by the state.
 After approval, the adoptive parent’s home study can be considered for the placement of children in any agency’s permanent custody.
 Updates of the home study must occur at least once every two years.